Skip to content

 Key resources:

-• Refer to and consider the engineering standards of the relevant District Plan and Regional Infrastructure Technical Specifications.
+• Refer to and consider the engineering standards of the relevant District Plan and Regional Infrastructure Technical Specification.

 • Follow our Consents - Naming Conventions Naming Conventions to ensure quicker processing times.